 You definitely want to make the time to check out Tyger River Park located at 179 Dillard Road in Duncan, SC.
 Don’t let appearances deceive you- there is more to this park than perfectly kept baseball fields!
 It’s a playground experience for all ages!

-It’s a Big Park
+Spartanburg’s Tyger River Park is a Big Park

 When you first enter the gates to Tyger River Park, you won’t be able to see the playground areas from the road that encircles the enclosure.
 Look for the tall tower in the center of the grounds.
 The two playgrounds and giant sandbox are located on either side of it.
 Follow the signs to the Clubhouse and park there.
 From the parking lot, it’s a short walk to the play areas.
+You can get a sense of the park’s scale and use this handy park map to help plan your day.

 Play Equipment for All Ages at Tyger River Park